 1.4 Export Images From The Photos App

-The Photos app on your Mac lets you export images to a folder on your computer or external hard drive.
+The Photos app on your Mac lets you download photos from iCloud to a folder on your computer or external hard drive.
 This creates a backup copy of the images that aren’t affected by changes you make in the Photos app.

 So you can delete images from the Photos app on your iPhone or Mac, while the backed-up photos remain on your hard drive.

 To export your images, open the Photos app on your Mac.
 Select the photos you want to export to your hard drive.

 You’ll need to hold down the Command key to select several images.
 Or to select a group of photos, click the first image, hold down the Shift key, then select the last image.
 To select all photos, press Command + A on your keyboard.

 The selected photos appear with a blue outline.